-Cooked naan can be refrigerated for 3 to 5 days if stored in a zip-top bag in the refrigerator section.
+Cooked naan can be refrigerated for 3 to 5 days if stored in a zip-top bag.
 Just reheat it in the microwave wrapped in a damp paper towel and it will be good as new.

 You can also freeze the naan, wrapped individually or between layers of parchment paper.
-Place them in ziptop bags or a freezer safe container and freeze up two months.
+Place them in zip-top bags or a freezer-safe container and freeze up to two months.

 Reheat in the oven at 350°F for five minutes, or microwave on high for one minute, when ready to eat.

-- 4 cups all-purpose flour + extra for dusting
+4 cups all-purpose flour, plus extra for dusting

-2 Prepare the dough: In a Pyrex liquid measuring cup or a small mixing bowl, combine the lukewarm milk, sugar, and active dry yeast.
+In a liquid measuring cup or a small mixing bowl, combine the lukewarm milk, sugar, and active dry yeast.
 The milk should be just warm to the touch.
 If it’s too hot you can kill the yeast.
 Let it sit for 5 minutes.

 In another large mixing bowl, whisk the flour and salt together.
 Add yogurt, oil and milk-yeast mixture.
 Use a wooden spoon or your hands to combine the dough.
 The dough should be soft and sticky at this point.

-6 Divide the dough: Dust your countertop with flour.
-Turn the dough out onto the counter and knead it for another minute or two until its smooth.
+Dust your countertop with flour.
+Turn the dough out onto the counter and knead it for another minute or two until it's smooth.
 Divide the dough into 16 smaller balls of equal size (about 2 ounces each).

 Using a rolling pin, roll the balls into a teardrop shape.
-About 2-3 inches wide, 6-7 inches long, and about 1/8 inch thick.
+About 2 to 3 inches wide, 6 to 7 inches long, and about 1/8 inch thick.
 They don’t have to be perfectly uniform.